 You don't have any peers, role models or basis for comparison which leaves you feeling sad, doubt-filled, alone, punished, lost, ashamed, and most of all, exhausted.
 You swallow embarrassments and don't talk much how much of a failure you feel.

 While you receive plenty of advice, none of it seems to help.

 You google diagnoses and read parenting articles.
-You may be in parenting forums or have taken compassionate or logical-type parenting classes without finding your tribe.
+You may be in parenting forums or have taken "compassionate" or "logic"based parenting classes without finding your tribe.

 You've been through the medical model and while some things are better, you are still left with many unanswered questions.

 You've tried being kind and patient.
 You've tried consequences and logic.
 You've set up rewards and behavior charts.
-In your worst moments, you resort to yelling, shaming and punishment which only makes things worse.
+In your worst moments, you resort to yelling, shaming and punishment, which you admit, only makes things worse.